Hipparchus-Math/hipparchus/hipparchus-ode/src/site/markdown/index.md

-Another predefined implementations of the [ODEStepHandler](../apidocs/org/hipparchus/ode/sampling/ODEStepHandler.html) interface, [StepNormalizer](../apidocs/org/hipparchus/ode/sampling/StepNormalizer.html)) is devoted to normalized step to a fixed size even if the integrator is a variable step integrator.
+Another predefined implementations of the [ODEStepHandler](../apidocs/org/hipparchus/ode/sampling/ODEStepHandler.html) interface, [StepNormalizer](../apidocs/org/hipparchus/ode/sampling/StepNormalizer.html)) is devoted to normalize steps to a fixed size even if the integrator is a variable step integrator.
+This allows for example to print a regular ephemeris for a trajectory.

 Specific implementations can be developed by users for specific needs.
 As an example, if an application is to be completely driven by the integration process, then most of the application code will be run inside a step handler specific to this application.

 Some integrators (the simple ones) use fixed steps that are set at creation time.
-The more efficient integrators use variable steps that are handled internally in order to control the integration error of the main state with respect to a specified accuracy (these integrators extend the [AdaptiveStepsizeIntegrator](../apidocs/org/hipparchus/ode/nonstiff/AdaptiveStepsizeIntegrator.html) abstract class).
+The more efficient integrators use variable steps that are handled internally in order to control the local integration error of the main state with respect to a specified accuracy (these integrators extend the [AdaptiveStepsizeIntegrator](../apidocs/org/hipparchus/ode/nonstiff/AdaptiveStepsizeIntegrator.html) abstract class).
 The secondary equations are explicitly ignored for step size control, in order to get reproducible